Inflectra/spira-documentation/docs/Migration-and-Integration/Spira-Migration-Tool.md

 These options are discussed in more detail below.

 ## Logging in
-Every backup and migration begins by logging in to a Spira instance.
-On the login screen enter:
+To begin a backup or migration, connect to your Spira instance using:

 - the **URL** of the Spira instance (for example `https://company-name.spiraservice.net`)
 - your **Username**